Pharmacy Projects (Part B)

 This course is Part B of a multi-term sequence.
 Part A must also be completed to meet the requirements of the sequence.

 Students will undertake two professional pharmacy-based projects, incorporating self-directed learning, with assistance from their course coordinator/supervisor.
-Projects will address professional pharmacy questions that can be studied during work-integrated learning/clinical placements during year 4.
+Projects will address professional pharmacy questions that can be studied during work-integrated learning/clinical placements.
 Students will use evidence-based techniques and published literature to study the question and prepare a report that discusses the issues being examined.

 |Objectives||As a result of successfully completing this course, students should be able to: |